MicrosoftDocs/dynamics365-guidance/guidance/business-processes/product-service-lifecycle-management-overview.md

 - **Service to cash**

-  In most operational strategies, the *service to cash* process will occur after to*product and service lifecycle management process*, since the services to be offered are predetermined by the organization's sales strategy.
+  In most operational strategies, the *service to cash* process will occur after *product and service lifecycle management process*, since the services to be offered are predetermined by the organization's sales strategy.

 - **Plan to produce**